Housing crisis: Impacts

 Housing crises have contributed to social unrest in cities around the world.
 They have especially hurt the finances of Millennials and Generation Z, who entered a more competitive housing market, resulting in paying a higher proportion of income towards housing costs.
 Politico suggests that in many countries this has allowed populist politicians to stoke anti-immigrant sentiment among younger voters and has resulted in a generation more skeptical of the ability of democracy to deliver results.

 National

+Australia

+Housing in Australia’s major cities is among the least affordable in the world.

+Some organisations claim that "It is more than a housing crisis, it has become a full-scale national disaster." or that the crisis "isn't just a housing emergency — it’s a national emergency".

+As of 2025/2026, Sydney is the second most unaffordable housing market in the world.

+Germany

+The chart shows the percentage of the population living in overcrowded living arrangements in France, Germany and Italy and the European average.

+With only 46.7% in 2022 Germany Homeownership in Germany is traditionally low compared to other countries due to high quantity of subsidized or rent regulated housing.
+The German government does not deduct mortgage interest payments from taxes.
+In the 2000s, Germany reduced government subsidies for homeownership.
+In more recent recent years though, also in Germany, the percentage of people living in overcrowded living arrangements, against EU averages, has steeply risen.

 India

 According to a 2012 report by the National Buildings Organisation (NBO), the shortage of housing units in urban areas was estimated to be 18.78 million.
 The shortfall is particularly acute for households belonging to the Economically Weaker Section (total household income does not exceed 300,000 rupees), with a shortage of 10.55 million units, as well as the Lower Income Group (total household income is between 300,000 and 600,000 rupees), with a shortage of 7.41 million units.
 The Middle Income Group and above (households with a total annual income exceeding 600,000 rupees) face a shortfall of 0.82 million units.